New zealand wind daY -22 february

 Today is our first NZ Wind Day.
 We’re starting small and launching with a competition in a number of schools close to some of our members’ wind farms.

-The competition focuses on understanding the impact of climate change and global warming and how clean energy such as wind generation can reduce greenhouse gas emissions and help move us to a low carbon economy.
+The competition focused on understanding the impact of climate change and global warming and how clean energy such as wind generation can reduce greenhouse gas emissions and help move us to a low carbon economy.
 Students are provided with a fact sheet on Climate Change and Clean Energy and, to win a prize for their school, tell us in words or pictures what “clean energy for better future in NZ” means to them.

 We will soon be putting more information on our website so even if you can’t participate in this year’s competition, you’ll be able to find out more about climate change and wind energy.